MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/coe-faqs.md

 ms.reviewer: deonhe
 ---

-# Frequently asked questions about the automation CoE setup guidance
+# Frequently asked questions about the automation kit setup guidance

-This article provides answers to some of the most common questions about the automation CoE.
+This article provides answers to some of the most common questions about the automation kit.

 **Question** - What are the datacenter region codes?